La fedeltà premiata: Music

 In this opera Haydn combined the worlds of opera seria and opera buffa, achieving a balance between the heroic and the comic and allowing himself to explore a wide variety of musical styles from serious emotions to hilarious parody.

 On one hand, both the nobly-born characters Celia and Fileno have deeply felt cavatine early in the opera and later Celia contemplates her own death in a musically adventurous scene "Ah come il core".

 On the other, Melibeo's "Mi dica, il mio signore" is comic and in act 2, the Count has a comic song "Di questo audace ferro" addressed to the not-quite-inert boar.
 The fright, cowardice and deranged state of Perrucchetto – whose name literally means "wig-maker" – are displayed in his breathless G minor entrance aria, which ends with a request for a bottle of Bordeaux wine.

 While Amaranta's interaction with the others is usually comic, she is given a tender and tragic aria "Del amor mio fedele".
 This blurring of heroic and comic is also seen in the act 2 finale, where Haydn parodies Gluck's chorus of furies from Orfeo ed Euridice.

+As one of the few operas by Haydn to be performed in Vienna (in German translation), La fedeltà premiata was almost certainly known by Mozart.
 The complex finale to act 1 is based around keys related by thirds (four moves down a third, then a half tone step) – possibly to represent the downwards progression of the plot – Robbins Landon has observed that this sequence is imitated in the opening numbers of Mozart's Così fan tutte.
 Haydn's key relationships in the act 2 finale are developed further in Così.
+Fileno's scena "Bastano i pianti" may likewise have made a deep and lasting impression on Mozart.

 John Rice considers that the dramatic action of La fedeltà premiata moves forward with great energy, successfully solving the problems of dramatic pacing that detract from some of his other operas.

 The overture was used by Haydn as the finale of his Symphony No 73 La Chasse (1781/82).

 Celia's scene "Ah come il core" was published separately as a cantata for soprano and orchestra in 1782.

 The work is scored for flute, 2 oboes, bassoon, 2 trumpets, 2 horns, timpani, violins I & II, viola, cello, bass and continuo.
 Celia's aria "Deh soccorri un infelice" includes a hand horn solo.